When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The standard model comes with a cover made from breathable cotton.
 For an extra fee, you can upgrade the mattress to include an extra foam layer encased in GlacioTex fabric, a material engineered to dissipate body heat on contact and feel cool to the touch at all times.
 This add-on also makes the surface feel slightly softer.
 Teens who run hot in bed may need this component to sleep comfortably.

-Feel: The Nolah Original 10 has a medium (5) feel.
-Sleepers sink into the top 2 inches before coming to rest on the polyfoam core, which offers noticeable support without feeling uncomfortably firm.
+- Feel: Medium (5) feel.
+Sleepers sink into the top 2 inches before coming to rest on the polyfoam core, which offers support without feeling too firm.

-What We Don’t Like: The Nolah Original 10 is a plush all-foam model and as such, it may retain heat, restrict movement, and provide insufficient support for sleepers over 230 pounds.
-Nolah charges $99 for mattress pickup in the event of a return.
+- What We Don’t Like: May retain heat, restrict movement, and provide insufficient support for sleepers over 230 pounds.
+Return fee of $99.

 Scoring & Reviews